 Department Overview

 The K-12 library program in the Quakertown Community School District addresses the needs of the 21st Century learner.
-In our Elementary schools, Library is part of the 6 day "Specials" rotation meaning that students will visit the library for instruction once every 6 days.
-Elementary students are exposed to a wide variety of literature, learn how to work collaboratively and begin their understanding of information fluency by learning to locate, access, and evaluate information in both print and electronic formats.
-They are immersed in technology rich lessons that explore and develop researching strategies, as well as a love of reading, while becoming innovative and critical consumers of information.
+In our Elementary schools, Library is part of the four-day "Specials" rotation meaning that students will visit the library for instruction once every four days.
+Elementary students are exposed to a wide variety of literature, learn how to work collaboratively, and begin their understanding of information fluency by learning to locate, access, and evaluate information in both print and electronic formats.

-At the middle level, students delve more deeply into communication skills by learning to interpret, evaluate, communicate and work collaboratively to produce innovative products using digital media.
-They explore the use of technology to creatively innovative and problem-solve, and incorporate these skills into their learning in all content areas.
+At the middle level, students delve more deeply into communication skills by learning to interpret, evaluate, communicate, and work collaboratively to produce innovative products using digital media.
+They explore the use of technology to creatively innovate and problem-solve, and incorporate these skills into their learning in all content areas.

-Through the high school libraries students broaden their access to literature and continue to build their information understanding by practicing the responsible, legal and ethical use of information.
-They learn to knowledgeable use technology to access information, analyze and synthesize during the research process and burgeon into digital literate, lifelong learners.
+Through the high school library, students broaden their access to literature and continue to build their information understanding by practicing the responsible, legal, and ethical use of information.
+They learn to use technology to access information, analyze and synthesize during the research process, and burgeon into digitally literate, lifelong learners.

 Curriculum